European shares slip as Ukraine crisis deepens

 Deutsche Bank was among the biggest blue-chip

-losers, down 2 percent on a report that it may raise as much as
+losers, down 2.6 percent on a report that it may raise as much

 with European stress tests and new capital rules.